dtonhofer/prolog_notes/other_notes/about_negation/README.md

 ![Where is the set of NAF](pics/where_is_the_set_naf.svg)

 This gives another reading of `\+ Goal`, namely: _"does 'Goal' belong to the set NAF?"_.

+A Proog program that uses the above principle is said to perform SLDNF proof search )SLD resolution plus the neagtion as failure rule)

+Pointers to pursue from "The Well-Founded Semantics for General Logic Programs"

+- Apparently "Clarke's completed database" yields exactly the truth values of SLDNF.
+- The "Closed World Assumption" is due to Reiter (R. Reiter.
+On closed world databases.
+In Gallaire and Minker, editors, Logic and Databases, pages 55{76.
+Plenum Press, New York, 1978.)
+- The "generalized closed world assumption" was proposed by Minker to handle disjunctive databases (J. Minker.
+On indefinite databases and the closed world assumption.
+In Sixth Conference on Automated Deduction, pages 292-308, New York, 1982.
+Springer-Verlag.) without producing the inconsistency typical of the closed world assumption.

 ## Non-monotonicity